Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Prepare an Arizona LLC Operating Agreement

-The operating agreement is an internal document that governs the framework of an LLC.
-This document covers ownership percentage, ownership rights, LLC member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is an internal document that governs the framework of an LLC.
+It covers ownership percentage, ownership rights, LLC member responsibilities, how profits and losses are distributed, and more.

-There is no state law requiring an Arizona LLC to have an operating agreement, but it is still worth considering.
+No state law requires an Arizona LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement:

 Obtain an EIN